Horticultural Therapy For Healing

 Promotes A Connection With Fresh Nutrition

 Growing fruits, vegetables, and herbs connects people with their food source.
 Gardening provides direct access to organic produce, encouraging healthier eating habits.
-Consuming homegrown fruits and vegetables ensures a higher nutrient intake and supports overall well-being.
+Consuming homegrown fruits and vegetables increases nutrient intake and supports overall well-being.

 3. Emotional Stability And Self-Esteem